jasondo-da/tripleten_project_portfolio/README.md

 # TripleTen Project Portfolio

 This repository is to showcase my technical skills and projects completed during my tenure at the TripleTen program.
+Skills showcased throughout this portfolio include:

+- Data Cleaning

+- Data Wrangling

+- Data Visualization

+- A/B Testing

+- Exploratory Data Analysis (EDA)

+- Customer Analysis

+- Business Analysis

+- Statistical Analysis

+- SQL Querying

+- Creating and uploading a web app to a cloud service provider

+- Training and testing a machine learning model

 ## Table of Contents
 - [A/B Test Project](#a/b-test-project)